-For the most part, the naming of bands is fairly logical based on location, type, or business association.
-It stands to reason that if a band was associated with a town, then that would be the town band, however there were a number of exceptions – the naming of some of the early private bands comes to mind.
-Likewise, if a band was in a locality and associated with an industry, similar naming convention would follow, such as Newcastle Steelworks or South Australian Railways.
-This gave the bands an identity and a purpose.
+For the most part, the naming of bands is logical based on location, type, or business association.
+It stands to reason that if a band was associated with a town, then that would be the town band, however, there were a number of exceptions – the naming of some of the early private bands comes to mind.
+Likewise, if a band was in a locality and associated with an industry, a similar naming convention would follow, such as Newcastle Steelworks or South Australian Railways.
+This gave the bands identity and a purpose.
 Where two bands existed in the same area, there was undoubtedly some disagreements, although not generally over naming but over status and prestige…and performances!
 If a band was given an Australian or State name, that lifted their reputations almost immediately, yes?
 Possibly, but there were other factors involved.

 Admittedly, there was some difficulty finding material on these rare bands due to their short periods of existence.
 That being said, there were other bands in Australia aside from the more notable ones and mention will be made of them.
 We will also see how a certain State band raised the ire of the governing body of its home State.

 There is no doubt that being part of a National or State band was one that bandsmen aspired, and for the National bands, the best bandsmen were picked for a proposed or grand world tour.
 The one State band that was set up did so in unusual circumstances and the naming of them as a State band brought them much recognition and pride.
 With this in mind, National and State bands did exist and although they were sporadic and formed mainly for tours, they developed reputations in their own right and gave more bandsmen another musical outlet.